FREQUENTLY ASKED QUESTIONS

 Our mission is to revolutionise the way meat is made.
 Specifically, we’re working to commercialise cultured meat and bring it to the mass market so that we can satisfy growing demand for meat in a sustainable, healthy and animal-friendly way.

 What is cultured meat?

-Cultured meat (or "clean meat") is the same as conventional meat but, instead of raising and slaughtering a whole animal, we produce the meat by growing animal cells.
+Cultured meat (or "clean meat") is the same as conventional meat but, instead of slaughtering a whole animal, we produce the meat by growing animal cells.